salihcemesener/SmartAutoML-UI/readme.md

 - All parameter values  are saved to the configuration file, **even if the associated method was not selected or applied**.
 - This leads to unnecessary clutter in the configuration file, making it harder to maintain or understand later.

-## 2. 🚨 Refactor Functions into a Class for Readability and Maintainability
+## 2. 🚨 Refactor Functions into a Class for Readability and Maintainability - *(🔧 Work In Progress)*
 - Currently, all outlier detection, visualization, and handling logic is implemented as scattered standalone functions.
 - This structure leads to:
   - Reduced readability and increased cognitive load when navigating the code